pulp/pulpcore/staging_docs/dev/learn/plugin-concepts.md

 - Add the `new` field next to the `old` field and have Django auto-create a migration adding `new`.
 - The same migration needs to install a new trigger that anytime `old` is written to, `new` is also written to and vice-versa.
-For example, something [like this](https://www.appsloveworld.com/postgresql/100/94/how-to-dual-write-to-two-columns-in-one-table-using-postgres-trigger)
+  For example, something like writting to two columns in one table using postgres trigger.
   This allows the new code to read/write exclusively with `new` and the old code to deal with `old`.
 - Write a data migration that updates the `new` column with `old` data in batches.
 Use batching to avoid a long table-lock.